 When the dormant phase ends, hair is shed.
 New hair subsequently emerges from these follicles.
 Throughout a normal growth cycle, many hairs are shed.

-Ultimately, causes of hair loss can be a number of factors, including general ageing, genetic predisposition, thyroid imbalance, eating disorders, illness, hormonal effects of birth control pills, pregnancy, menopause and certain medications.
+Ultimately, causes of hair loss can be a number of factors, including general ageing, genetic predisposition, thyroid imbalances, eating disorders, illness, hormonal effects of birth control pills, pregnancy, menopause and even the overuse of certain medications.

 Understanding Hair Structure and Function

 Each hair originates in a deep pouch-like structure that penetrates the dermis.